aay-gup/codemod/README.md

       Have regex work over multiple lines (e.g. have dot match newlines).
 By default, codemod applies the regex one line at a time.
     -d
-      The path whose ancestor files are to be explored.
+      The path whose descendent files are to be explored.
 Defaults to current dir.
     -i
       Make your search case-insensitive
     --start